 Armed with these three key market factors, landlords can devise various strategies to minimize long-term vacancies in their Chicago apartments.

 Chicago Renters Tend to Search for Apartments in the Spring

 If at all possible, try to position an apartment lease so that the expiration date coincides with the peak rental season.
 Most renters prefer moving in the summer months, and looking back at several years’ worth of listing data on Domu, the most common time for new apartment leases was July 1.
 A significant amount of apartment searches are conducted in the 90 days prior to July 1, and that makes spring the thing when it comes to posting apartment listings.

 See Also: Top 3 Most Expensive & Most Affordable Chicago Neighborhoods

 Renters Are Looking Out for Deals Later in the Rental Cycle

 Tenants are increasingly familiar with concessions and incentives from landlords in Chicago’s apartment rental market.
 These incentives can take various forms.
 Some landlords offer free parking, some will waive move-in fees, and some go as far as offering free rent for a month or two on longer term leases.

-Renters who’ve waited out the highly competitive season in July and August are keen on finding deals.
-Making one or two concessions could make the difference in leasing the unit.
+With this knowledge in mind, renters who’ve waited out the highly competitive season in spring and summer are keen on finding deals.
+Making one or two concessions could make the difference in securing a tenant and leasing the unit.